tjgibson/2024-napari-workshop/README.md

 2. Open VS Code.
 Click on file, open folder and select the folder for this workshop.

 3. Open the file `napari_viewer.ipynb` in VS Code.

+4. After opening the python notebook, there should be an icon in the top right corner labelled `select kernel`.
+Clicking this icon will open a dropdown at the top of the screen.
+Click on `Python environments...`, then `spatialdata`.
+Now you are reading to run the code to launch Napari.

+5. In the python notebook, you will see bold section heading with blocks of python code below them.
+These code blocks are also called "cells".
+For example, at the top of the notebook you should see a bold heading that reads **Setup**.
+Below this you should see a code cell that starts with `from spatialdata import SpatialData`.
+To run a code cell, click on the triangle symbol that appears to the left of each cell when you click on it or hover your mouse over it.
+Click this symbol to run each code chunk in order.
+After you start running a cell, a timer will appear at the bottom that shows how long the code has been running.
+When the code in that cell has finished running, a green check mark will appear.

+6. Run all the code cells in order.
+When you run the final code cell under the heading **Launch Napari Viewer**, a new window should pop up with the Napari image viewer.

+Congratulations on making it through this setup!
+You are now ready to start using Napari.